heffergm/homework/provision/COMMENTS.md

 ### Nginx Playbook Comments

 Installs nginx via EPEL.
 Copies in required files with strict perms for SSL related items.

-I didn't bother creating an init or runit script for nginx and just let it daemonize itself.
-Were this something that ended up being used in an environment where it mattered, I'd use runit simply to maintain commonality among all services related to the application.
+Starts the service.

 ### Nginx Config Comments

 Creates an upstream backend for the application, then sets up a listener on :80, which redirects everything back to https.
 Then the server on 443 configures ssl.
-Here it's worth noting I'm not an expert on SSL ciphers, and tend to favor SSL termination at the load balancer whenever possible, but a little Google'ing seems to suggest these settings are sane.
+Here it's worth noting I'm not an expert on SSL ciphers, and tend to favor SSL termination at the load balancer (although obviously the cipher suite being used is still a consideration), but a little Google'ing seems to suggest these settings are reasonably secure.

 Finally I set x-forwarded-for and x-real-ip headers and pass any incoming requests to our upstream.